PaulFreund/neojs/README.md

 The framework adds the following interface to every instance ( available through this in init and self everywhere else )

-    self.neo                    // Access to the object manager self.log(type, message)     // Log function, type can be 'debug' or 'error' self.events                 // Access to the event bus self.templateName           // The template name
+    self.neo                    // Access to the object manager self.error(errObj/string)   // Log to console and emit to events with [ID].error ([ID]=config.id or 'neo' if global) self.debug(dbgObj/string)   // Log to console if debug messages are enabled self.events                 // Access to the event bus self.templateName           // The template name
-    self.config                 // The configuration object, including all predefined and supplied values ( including id ) self.signal(command, ...)   // Emits a signal to the eventbus with [ID].command and parameters ([ID] = config.id)
+    self.config                 // Configuration object, including all predefined and supplied values ( including id ) self.signal(command, ...)   // Emits a signal to events with [ID].command and parameters ([ID]=config.id)

 ### Structure ###